leanprover-community/logic_and_proof/propositional_logic_in_lean.rst

     example (A B : Prop) : A ∧ B ↔ B ∧ A :=
     ⟨fun ⟨h₁, h₂⟩ ↦ ⟨h₂, h₁⟩, fun ⟨h₁, h₂⟩ ↦ ⟨h₂, h₁⟩⟩

 Finally, you can add comments to your proofs in two ways.
-First, any text after a double-dash ``--`` until the end of a line is ignored by the Lean processOr.
+First, any text after a double-dash ``--`` until the end of a line is ignored by the Lean processor.
 Second, any text between ``/-`` and ``-/`` denotes a block comment, and is also ignored.
 You can nest block comments.

 .. code-block:: lean